Baumanar/log-monitor/README.md

 ### Build

-To build the project, simply run:
+To build the project, run:
 ```sh
   go build
 ```